stanfordnlp/CoreNLP/_pages/regexner.md

     # Not needed, but illustrate how to link a field to an annotation
     regexner.mapping.field.normalized=edu.stanford.nlp.ling.CoreAnnotations$NormalizedNamedEntityTagAnnotation

-And having your mapping file have entries such as:
+Then you would have in your mapping file have entries such as:

     Stanford University\tSCHOOL\thttps://en.wikipedia.org/wiki/Stanford_University

-In the example, `\t` is used to indicate where a tab should occur.
+(In the above example, `\t` is used to indicate where a tab should occur.)

 Note that the `pattern` field can be either